arjunrs3/FEVDA/Next_steps.md

 - delete unnecessary functions
 - convert to explicit units instead of implicit units
 - Reduce interdependencies between files of different hierarchies
-## Document
-- generate proper documentation that is easy to read and understand
 ## Validate
 - validate methodology through unit testing physical relationships
 - Maybe some car validation as well